Akashpal95/Airline_Reservation_System/README.md

 Running The Webpage:

 1.Install Flask
-2.Download the project to a folder named 'Airline'.
+2.Download the project.
-3.Go to the respective folder 'Airline' in command prompt.
+3.Go to the main folder 'Airline_Reservation_System-master' in command prompt.
 4.Run the app.py file from command prompt : python app.py.
+(Make sure the path variables for python and flask r set properly)